-Ida Sargent has been on cross country skis since she could walk, and now with two World Championships under her belt, she’s walking the walk of a world-class competitor.
-(Sarah Brunson/U.S. Ski Team)
+Ida Sargent has been on cross country skis since she could walk, and now with two World Championships and an Olympic Games under her belt, she’s walking the walk of a world class competitor.
+(Dave Kynor)

 Ida Sargent Quick Facts

 Ida Sargent Websites